XV3L/rock_paper_scissors/README.md

 # rock_paper_scissors
-This is a rock, paper, scissors game made using JavaScript.
+This is a simple game of rock, paper, scissors made using JavaScript.